Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Methodology

 We list here the initial values and allowed ranges that are provided to \texttt{SourceXtractor++} for both the single-S\'ersic model and the bulge-disc decomposition:

-\begin{itemize} \item $x$ and $y$ coordinates (in pixel units of the detection image) of the centre of the single-S\'ersic, bulge, and disc models are defined by the built-in function \texttt{get\_pos\_parameters()} that is initialised at the isophotal centroid coordinates and with a range equal to the isophotal radius on both axes; \item the total flux $f$ of each galaxy is computed with the built-in function \texttt{get\_flux\_parameter()} initialised as the isophotal flux, and that can vary by a factor of $10^3$; \item the bulge-to-total light ratio $B/T$ of the bulge-disc decomposition (\ie for each galaxy, the ratio between the luminosity enclosed in its bulge and the total luminosity) is initialised at 0.5 and varies exponentially in the $[0.001,1]$ interval, with the fluxes of the bulge and disc components then being defined as $f_\mathrm{B} = B/T\,f$ and $f_\mathrm{D} = (1 - B/T)\,f$; \item the S\'ersic indices of either the single-S\'ersic profile or the bulge component are initialised at 4 and vary linearly in the $[0.5,10]$ interval; \item the effective radii (in pixel units of the detection image) of the different profiles are initialised at the isophotal radius (given in pixels by the \texttt{o.radius} built-in function) and vary exponentially in a range defined in terms of a factor times the initial value, with $[0.01,2]$ for the bulge and $[0.1,10]$ for the single-S\'ersic or disc radii. \end{itemize}
+\begin{itemize} \item The $x$ and $y$ coordinates (in pixel units of the detection image) of the centre of the single-S\'ersic, bulge, and disc models are defined by the built-in function \texttt{get\_pos\_parameters()} that is initialised at the isophotal centroid coordinates and with a range equal to the isophotal radius on both axes. \item The total flux $f$ of each galaxy is computed with the built-in function \texttt{get\_flux\_parameter()} initialised as the isophotal flux, and that can vary by a factor of $10^3$. \item The bulge-to-total light ratio $B/T$ of the bulge-disc decomposition (\ie for each galaxy, the ratio between the luminosity enclosed in its bulge and the total luminosity) is initialised at 0.5 and varies exponentially in the $[0.001,1]$ interval, with the fluxes of the bulge and disc components then being defined as $f_\mathrm{B} = B/T\,f$ and $f_\mathrm{D} = (1 - B/T)\,f$. \item The S\'ersic indices of either the single-S\'ersic profile or the bulge component are initialised at 4 and vary linearly in the $[0.5,10]$ interval. \item The effective radii (in pixel units of the detection image) of the different profiles are initialised at the isophotal radius (given in pixels by the \texttt{o.radius} built-in function) and vary exponentially in a range defined in terms of a factor times the initial value, with $[0.01,2]$ for the bulge and $[0.1,10]$ for the single-S\'ersic or disc radii. \end{itemize}

-The position angle $\theta$ (in radian) and axis ratio $b/a$ (of the minor to major axis effective radii of the fitted elliptical profile) are usually defined so that the angle spans the $[-\pi,\pi]$ range and is then re-projected onto $[-\pi/2,\pi/2]$, whereas the axis ratio parameter $b/a$ describes the $[0,1]$ interval on a linear scale or $[0.01,1]$ in exponential scale.
-However, we adopted here a Cartesian parametrisation (see Appendix of \citealt{Tessore-2023-appendix-e1e2-def}; also used in \citealt{Atek-2024-ERO-mag-lens}) that defines the $e_1$ and $e_2$ parameters varying linearly in the range $[-1,1]$, so that the position angle is computed as
+The position angle $\theta$ (in radian) and axis ratio $b/a$ (of the minor to major axis effective radii of the fitted elliptical profile) are usually defined so that the angle spans the $[-\pi,\pi]$ range and is then re-projected onto $[-\pi/2,\pi/2]$, whereas the axis ratio parameter $b/a$ spans $[0,1]$ on a linear scale or $[0.01,1]$ in exponential scale.
+However, we adopted a Cartesian parametrisation (see the appendix of \citealt{Tessore-2023-appendix-e1e2-def}; also used in \citealt{Atek-2025-ERO-mag-lens}) that defines the $e_1$ and $e_2$ parameters varying linearly in the range $[-1,1]$ so that the position angle is computed as

 and the axis ratio as

 We checked that this parametrisation yields similar profile parameters as the straightforward configuration by running tests using both of them (with all other options left unchanged), and it scans more uniformly through the phase space.